discretize/discretize-guides/builds/mesmer/power-virtuoso/index.md

 For fractals, due to <Effect name="Exposed"/> it is worth adjusting the build to make use of <Item id="24868"/>.
 However, if you do not want to use multiple builds for different content, the sometimes suggested raid build using <Item id="24618"/> is also okay to run.
 If you don't own a build already, it is smarter to bring the impact sigil build to raids than the accuracy sigil build to fractals.

 Check the [gear optimizer](https://optimizer.discretize.eu/) for more gear variants!

+Note: This setup does not use stat infusions.
+Stat infusion setups can be found in the advanced tab.
 </Character>

 </CharacterWithAr>